selyaselyodka/Server-Client/README.md

+**The code here was developed to read a oneWire thermometer device and use a RaspberryPi to transmit the readings to another computer via socket WiFi connections.
+The code is currently being modified to instead have Modbus support.**

 **adc_temp.py** reads ADC values off of a chosen pin and outputs them in the terminal

 **server.py** is the server-side transmitter on the Raspberry Pi.
 Uses **oneWrieTempReading.py** to run (defunct)